dentarg/auth0-blog/_posts/2017-05-03-glossary-of-modern-javascript-concepts-part-2.markdown

 When the compiler optimizes hot code, it makes assumptions about its types and shape based on consistency of previous executions.
 At any iteration, if those assumptions turn out to be inaccurate, the optimized code is discarded.

-[Browsers use](https://softwareengineering.stackexchange.com/a/291343) [JIT compilation to run JavaScript](https://hacks.mozilla.org/2017/02/a-crash-course-in-just-in-time-jit-compilers/), and in the modern JavaScript framework landscape, build tools like the [Angular CLI](https://github.com/angular/angular-cli) can use JIT to compile TypeScript and Angular code to JS to machine code in the browser during local development, compiling each file separately.
+[Browsers use](https://softwareengineering.stackexchange.com/a/291343) [JIT compilation to run JavaScript](https://hacks.mozilla.org/2017/02/a-crash-course-in-just-in-time-jit-compilers/).
+In the modern JavaScript framework landscape, compilers in frameworks like Angular can use JIT to compile TypeScript and Angular code to JS to machine code at runtime during local development, compiling each file separately.
 This provides certain advantages, such as no need to rebuild the project when watching for code changes and a faster initial build time.

 ### JIT Compilation Takeaways

-JIT compilation is used by browsers to compile JavaScript at runtime, and by tools like the Angular CLI to provide a fast local development experience.
+JIT compilation is used by browsers to compile JavaScript at runtime, and by frameworks like Angular to provide a fast local development experience.

 To learn more about **JIT compilation**, check out the following resources: